patmejia/langchain/README.md

 ## Overview

-LangChain utilizes OpenAI's API for developing NLP applications.
-It provides a modular architecture that streamlines the integration of pre-trained language models and data storage systems.
-This facilitates the creation of chatbots and automated writing assistants.
+LangChain has expanded its NLP application development capabilities by integrating with the Multion API.
+This integration enhances the functionality of LangChain when used in conjunction with the existing OpenAI API, particularly for the development of chatbots and automated writing assistants.

 For detailed information, visit: [LangChain Introduction](https://python.langchain.com/docs/get_started/introduction).